zhao-shihan/MACE/README.md

 To build MACE software from source, there are a few prerequisites.

 ### External dependencies:
+0. C/C++ compiler that supports ≥ C++17.
+1. CMake   (≥ 3.16)
-MPI-3   (MPICH, OpenMPI, Intel MPI, etc. On your frequency.)
+2. MPI-3   (MPICH, OpenMPI, Intel MPI, etc. On your frequency.)
-Geant4  (min: 4.11.0, with C++17, gdml enabled)
+3. Geant4  (≥ 4.11.0, with ≥ C++17, gdml enabled)
-ROOT    (min: 6.24.02, C++17)
+4. ROOT    (≥ 6.24.02, ≥ C++17)
-Eigen3  (min: 3.3.9)
+5. Eigen3  (≥ 3.3.9)

 G4mpi is bulit in. (in ./ThirdParty)

 ### (Tested) Platform:
-Linux, with gcc(9,10,11)
+Linux with gcc10, gcc11

 ### Prepare for your PC:
 Geant4 and ROOT can be compiled and installed on your PC following the official guides.
-They should be compiled against C++17.
+They should be compiled at least with C++17.
 On your PC, MPI-3 and Eigen3 can be installed via package manager (apt, yum, etc.) respect to your linux distrbution.
 For example, you can install MPICH and Eigen3 on Ubuntu with
 ```shell
 sudo apt update